hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/esp-on-device-train/README.md

 ### micro sd card structure:

-/images/<label_name>/*.jpg      (For this code, it needs three folders with the label names as the folder names)
+/images/CLASS0/.jpg      (For this code, it needs three folders with the label names as the folder names) /images/CLASS0/.jpg
+/images/CLASS0/.jpg

 /header/myModel.h                (Generated or reloaded by program 2)

 /header/myWeights.bin            (Generated or reloaded by program 2)

-Just make the header folder the code will generate the filles.
+Just make the images and header folders the code will generate the header files.
 I have included a header folder in this github so you can see the format.
+Reminder you have to move the images from program 1 into the correct class named folders in the images folder.

 ### Detaied steps